pdimens/harpy/commands/align/standard.md

 - ignores barcode information (but retains in output)
 - fast and accurate

-The [minibwa](https://github.com/lh3/minibwa) workflow maps all reads against the reference genome.
+The [bwa](https://github.com/lh3/minibwa) workflow maps all reads against the reference genome using the successor to BWA, `minibwa`.
 Duplicates are marked using `samtools markdup`.
 The `BX:Z` tags in the read headers are still added to the alignment headers, even though barcodes are not used to inform mapping.
-The `-m` threshold is used for calculating statistics.
+The `-d` threshold is used for calculating statistics.

 +++ :icon-code-square: minbwa parameters
 By default, Harpy runs `minibwa` with these parameters (excluding inputs and outputs):